gatsbyjs/gatsby/docs/docs/life-and-times-of-a-gatsby-build.md

 10. `Add inferred types`

-Adds types for nodes are inspected and then [inferred](/docs/schema-customization/#automatic-type-inference) by Gatsby's schema optimization APIs.
+All other nodes not already defined are inspected and have types [inferred](/docs/schema-customization/#automatic-type-inference) by Gatsby.

 11. `Processing types`